Visa’s New Interchange Fee Rates

 - Vending machines

-The fact that they’re balancing out these reductions with increases elsewhere isn’t just a reflection of the value of Visa products—it also reflects the reality that credit card fees are a major source of revenue for issuing banks and card networks, to the tune of nearly $100 billion per year.
+The fact that they’re balancing out these reductions with increases elsewhere isn’t just a reflection of the value of Visa products — it also reflects the reality that credit card fees are a major source of revenue for issuing banks.

 In the first example provided, a merchant in a card-not-present environment processes a $100 transaction.
 Under the old rates still in effect, the interchange fee would be $1.90 for a regular payment card and $2.50 for a premium card.
 When the new rates take effect, the fees will go up nine and ten cents respectively: $1.99 for a regular card and $2.60 for a premium.